 Application Process: Students are reviewed for eligibility at the time the institution becomes aware of their private loan.

 Award: The maximum grant amount is equal to 40% of the amount of the private loan required to fund their education.
-The University has allocated $600,000 to fund this grant program for the 2019–2020 award year.
 Continued eligibility is determined at the time of reapplication.

 The Business Partnership Grant was designed to provide additional assistance to students receiving employer tuition assistance, who are attending the University in order to obtain new job skills or to upgrade existing job skills